 The instructional side of the house has remained consistent with the 1:1 program fully implemented in grades 3-12 with students in grades 3-5 using iPads in their classroom in a highly supervised mode, learning technology norms through their homeroom teachers.
 These devices are district owned and are funded completely through the district.
 Middle school students are using iPads and rotating from class to class and taking them home for homework assignments.
 All devices are in supervised mode and an Internet filter is placed on the device, so they are filtered even off our network.
 High School students bring their own device to school each day.
 Students in the Middle School who want to own their device may purchase a new device through the schools and receive a quantity discount and accidental damage warranty.
 Students in the Middle and High School may also bring in their own compatible device from home.
-Students who need financial assistance have the option to use a school available for check out through the technology department to assist with internet access issues.
+Students who need financial assistance have the option to use a school owned device throughout the year to provide equity to our entire population.
+Additionally, mobile hotspots are available for check out through the technology department to assist with internet access issues.